-In these days A/B Tests are a common tool used by owners of e-commerce web sites.
-In few words we can say that A/B tests are like the speedometer of a race car, they serve to measure the most important metric of an e-commerce site: The conversion rate.
-In this article we will explain how to create a chart in TeamSQL to see, compare and evaluate how an e-commerce web site is performing.
+In these days A/B Tests are a standard tool used by owners of e-commerce websites.
+In a few words we can say that A/B tests are like the speedometer of a race car, they serve to measure the most critical metric of an e-commerce site: The conversion rate.
+In this article, we will explain how to create a chart in TeamSQL to see, compare and evaluate how an e-commerce website is performing.

 First step: To have a metric

-One of the most important metrics in these days to measure the efficiency of a E-commerce web site is the conversion rate, which is a number between 0 and 1 representing the percentage of people who closed a transaction in a e-commerce site, related to all the people who visited the site during a period of time.
+One of the most critical metrics in these days to measure the efficiency of an E-commerce website is the conversion rate, which is a number between 0 and 1 representing the percentage of people who closed a transaction in an e-commerce site, related to all the people who visited the site during a period.

-We don’t need an A/B test to know the conversion rate, we can obtain it, by simply count all the visitors to the site during a period of time and the quantity of sells we made, then we can do the next math operation:
+We don’t need an A/B test to know the conversion rate, we can obtain it, by counting all the visitors to the site during a period and the number of sells we made, then we can do the next math operation:

 Conversion Rate = Number of Sells done / Number of visitor received